DeplanckeLab/ChromatinHD/docs/description.md

 All in all, it might be worth exploring how a "peak-free" ATAC-seq (and others...) modeling framework would look like.

+Just persuing this question, and proving that more information is retained, is already interesting.
+However, there are also several potential future applications:

-In particular because in TF-seq we are considering looking at the earliest time points of gene regulation, and how TF binding / open chromatin changes.
+- In TF-seq we are considering looking at the earliest time points of gene regulation, and how TF binding / open chromatin changes.
 It would be a shame if we would miss the earliest causal events simply because we aggregate over peaks....
+- In the VCM team, we are considering generating single-cell ATAC-seq (multiome?) + genotype data.
+A fragment-based algorithm may pave the way for something like VCM2.0 or PHM2.0

 ## Technology: what?

 ![image.png](atac_seq.png)